HideezGroup/HES/LINUX.md

 You should remember the user password, it will come in handy later.

-To exit from mySql console, press Ctrl+D.
+To exit from the MySql console, press Ctrl+D.

 # 4. Installing the HES server
-## 4.1 Downloading HES repository from GitHub
+## 4.1 Downloading the HES repository from the GitHub

 ```shell
   $ sudo git clone https://github.com/HideezGroup/HES /opt/src/HES
 ```

-## 4.2 Building HES from source files
+## 4.2 Building the HES from source files

 ```shell
   $ cd /opt/src/HES/HES.Web/